Discover the Best of Ballistic Missile Defence in India

 In March 2019, India conducted a noteworthy Anti-Satellite Weapon (ASAT) test, officially designating it as a Ballistic Missile Defence interceptor.
 The PDV Mk.2, with a towering height of 43 ft and a weight of 18.87 tons, is a sophisticated three-stage missile boasting a diameter of 4.6 ft.
 Specifically engineered for hit-to-kill interception capability, it employs solid rocket motors with flexible nozzles for the initial two stages, while the third stage comprises the Kill Vehicle.
 According to an official report published on the DRDO website, the missile showcases the impressive capability to intercept targets travelling at a staggering speed of 10 km per second in orbits as high as 1,200 km.

-We would encourage you to explore this article as well: Discover the Best of the Spike Missile System
+We would encourage you to explore this article as well: The Israeli Military Iron Beam Laser Defence System

 The latest iteration incorporates an indigenous guidance system featuring a Ring Laser Gyro-based Inertial Navigation System and a redundant micro-navigation system for mid-course while employing Imaging Infrared (IR) homing with an exceptional accuracy of less than 10cm during the terminal phase.
 There are indications that this missile may possess the capability for exo-atmospheric interception of Intercontinental Ballistic Missiles (ICBMs), as suggested by a report on the official DRDO website.
 In a confirmation at DefExpo 2020, DRDO declared the readiness of PDV Mk.2 for limited series production.